How to Become an Optician Technician

 Learn how to become an optician technician.
 Research the education requirements, training information and experience required for starting a career in the optical field.

-Optician technicians, also known as opticians, create prescription lenses based on an eye doctor's specifications.
-Some of their job duties include taking eye measurements and repairing eye glasses.
-Technicians who work in small shops may also grind lenses.
 Employers prefer candidates who have earned at least a high school diploma.
+Applicants who have completed a postsecondary degree or certificate program might have the best job prospects.
 Some states require licensure.
 The following table contains essential requirements needed to become an optician technician:

 |Degree Level||High school diploma*|